 - Producers need the signature of a Veterinarian that the Health Certificate and vaccinations are in compliance (provided on the nomination form).

 - Bucks will be given a thorough examination by a veterinarian at check-in.
 Goats showing signs of sore mouth, CL, foot rot or other communicable disease will not be allowed to enter the test.
-It is recommended that animals be vaccinated.
+It is recommended that animals have current vaccinations.

 - Bucks will receive a CDT vaccine, fecal egg count, FAMACHA score and an ear tag with test ID at the time of check-in.
 Goats scoring less than 2000 EPG will be comingled as a group.
 Goats scoring greater than 2000 will be comingled until the reduction test indicates they can enter the test and join the low EPG group during the warm-up period.

 - Bucks with an initial FEC > 2000 that do not show a 90% reduction in there egg count after the initial worming will not be allowed to enter the test.